Abhinandan57/Abhinandan57/README.md

 I have worked on multiple personal projects.
 But I am still learning & fine tuning my skills.
 Its a never ending process.💡

-📌 I’m interested in Technology, History, Nature, Architecture, Books & Philosophy.
-I love reading books on Personal Development & Autobiography, Blogs on Data Science related topics and watching tech videos on YouTube.
+📌  have a profound passion for a diverse range of subjects including Technology, History, Nature, Architecture, Books, and Philosophy.
+My enthusiasm extends to devouring books on Personal Development and Autobiography, exploring insightful blogs on Data Science, and immersing myself in tech videos on YouTube.
+This voracious appetite for knowledge fuels my constant quest for understanding and growth.

-List of 📚 already read:
+Here is a list of 📚 that I have read in last 8 months:

 ✅ Steve Jobs by Walter Isaacson